FOSSEE/st-scripts/plotui/script.rst

 4. Clearing drawing area using clf

 5. Using the UI of plot for studying it better .
-Using functionalities like save , zoom , moving the plots on x and y axis
+Using functionalities like save , zoom and moving the plots on x and y axis

-etc ..